Skip to content

 Video

-Fire up those smokers & get ready to learn how to cook a perfect smoked pulled pork shoulder recipe that has perfect bark and BBQ rub.
+Fire up those smokers, and get ready to learn how to cook a perfect smoked pork shoulder recipe with the perfect bark and BBQ rub.

 Servings: 20